dheadshot/genie-machine/Design Documentation/Database_Schema.md

-  OriginDate INTEGER NOT NULL REFERENCES Date (DateID), -- Original date of the Multimedia (Linked values are '?' if unknown) Data TEXT NOT NULL DEFAULT '',           -- Path of external data file containing Multimedia DataMIME TEXT NOT NULL DEFAULT 'application/octet-stream', -- MIME type of the external data file Notes TEXT DEFAULT NULL,                 -- Any notes, however unofficial, on the Multimedia );
+  OriginDate INTEGER NOT NULL REFERENCES Date (DateID), -- Original date of the Multimedia (Linked values are '?' if unknown) Data TEXT NOT NULL DEFAULT '',           -- Path of external data file containing Multimedia DataMIME TEXT NOT NULL DEFAULT 'application/octet-stream', -- MIME type of the external data file Notes TEXT DEFAULT NULL                  -- Any notes, however unofficial, on the Multimedia );

 CREATE TABLE InMultimedia (